Revolution!

 Revolution! is the seventh studio album by American rock band Paul Revere & the Raiders, on Columbia Records (CS 9521).
 Produced by Terry Melcher and released in 1967, it reached number 25 on the U.S. albums chart and yielded two top 40 singles.
 The album cover photo was taken on the porch of a house located at the corner of East 15th Street and Mississippi Avenue in Joplin, Missouri.

-Release and reception

-Revolution! featured such session musicians as Ry Cooder, Van Dyke Parks, Hal Blaine and Glen Campbell.

-It peaked at number 25 on the Billboard 200 albums chart.